 It is better to remove photographs of relatives from the shelves and countertops, and it is advisable not to decorate the carpet hanging on the wall with sabers and other weapons).

-The black square of the TV also looks a little boring and dull, it is better to turn on some kind of beautiful screensaver on the screen.
+The black square of the TV also looks a little dull; it is better to turn on some beautiful screensaver on the screen.

 4. Balcony or Loggia

-Usually on the balcony or loggia we have a storage room.
-We immediately remove all pickles, onions in a stocking, linen, tires from a car, tools, basins and other rubbish.
-If it is impossible to remove all this, then it is better to abandon the photo or try to take a frame from the room, slightly capturing part of the loggia or balcony, so that all of the above junk does not spoil the frame.
+Usually, on the balcony or loggia, we have a storage room.
+We immediately remove all pickles, onions in a stocking, linen, tires from a car, tools, basins, and other rubbish.
+If it is impossible to remove all this, then it is better to abandon the photo or try to take a frame from the room, slightly capturing part of the loggia or balcony, so that all of the above junk does not spoil the structure.

 Now You can Start Taking Pictures

 So, we need to show as much space in the frame as possible.
 Shooting from the corners of rooms creates the impression of spaciousness.
-Taking pictures right in the center with your back to the wall is an extremely unfortunate decision.
-By shooting from an angle, you can make a small room look much larger simply by the position of the camera.
+Taking pictures right in the center with your back to the wall is a regrettable decision.
+By shooting from an angle, you can make a small room look much larger simply by the camera's position.

 You can sit down and capture a portion of the ceiling.
-A tripod can be used.
+Also, a tripod can be used.
 I want to note that an apartment is often a dimly lit place, so it is advisable to use a tripod and set the correct camera settings.

-Using flash is also a bad idea, since we don’t need ridiculous shadows.
-I advise you to give up taking pictures in auto mode, again, it is better to set the settings yourself.
-I usually set the ISO to 100, and the aperture and shutter speed as appropriate.
+Using flash is also a bad idea since we don't need ridiculous shadows.
+I advise you to give up taking pictures in auto mode; again, it is better to set yourself.
+I usually set the ISO to 100 and the aperture and shutter speed as appropriate.
 I do not advise you to bother with focusing.

 You do not need to photograph from eye level (unless it is a huge room), as the corners of the walls will look crooked or tilted away from the frame.
-The optimal height for setting up a tripod or hand-held photograph is approximately chest level, or about 135-155 cm, this will allow you to shoot the walls fairly evenly.
+The optimal height for setting up a tripod or hand-held photograph is approximately chest level or about 135-155 cm; this will allow you to shoot the walls reasonably evenly.

 Shoot in RAW format so that later you can process an unsuccessful photo in special programs on a computer.

-Remember, even very expensive apartments with luxurious design, exclusive building materials and rich interiors can look boring if the wrong photo is taken.
+Even expensive apartments with luxurious design, exclusive building materials, and rich interiors can look dull if the wrong photo is taken.

-Real estate photography is in constant demand, this job provides you with interesting opportunities for self-improvement.
+Real estate photography is in constant demand; this job provides you with exciting opportunities for self-improvement.

 I wish you beautiful, high-quality photographs and naturally more property sales.
-Bellow I will tell you 7 tips for real estate photography.
+Bellow, I will tell you seven tips for real estate photography.

 7 Tips for Real Estate Photography

-I will share with you the simplest, but no less important tips on real estate photography using a camera or smartphone.
+I will share the simplest but no less essential tips on real estate photography using a camera or smartphone.

-Depending on the above conditions, before the start of real estate photography, either cosmetic repairs, or large-scale cleaning, or simply putting things in order may be required.
+Depending on the above conditions, before starting real estate photography, either cosmetic repairs, large-scale cleaning, or simply putting things in order may be required.

 Light is the foundation of photography and its most important factor.
-Because it is thanks to light and shadow that we see objects and their shape, distinguish between size and texture.
-Whenever possible, it is better to shoot interiors with natural light from windows – this way the colors and the general atmosphere will look as close to reality as possible.
+Because it is thanks to light and shadow, we see objects and their shape, distinguishing between size and texture.
+Whenever possible, it is better to shoot interiors with natural light from windows - this way, the colors and the general atmosphere will look as close to reality as possible.

-It is necessary to choose a time when the room is not illuminated by the direct rays of the sun, otherwise the situation will seem gloomy.
+It is necessary to choose a time when the sun's direct rays do not illuminate the room; otherwise, the situation will seem gloomy.
 Curtains can be reduced in sunlight, but they should not be conspicuous or distracting.

-If there is not enough natural light or there are no windows at all (for example, in the bathroom), then you cannot do without additional lighting.
+If there is not enough natural light or there are no windows (for example, in the bathroom), you cannot do without additional lighting.
 In this case, you can simultaneously use ceiling lamps and spotlights: floor lamps, table lamps, lanterns.
-You can combine these artificial light sources to achieve the atmosphere you need to correctly position your room style.
+You can combine these artificial light sources to correctly position your room style to achieve the atmosphere you need to arrange your room style.

 Luminaires must be in good working order; their shades must be clean.
 The lighting fixtures, if they are not evenly hung, should be leveled.
-Lamps in them must be of the same type and wattage, unless different lighting in different areas is a deliberate design decision.
+Lamps must be of the same type and wattage unless different lighting in different areas is a deliberate design decision.

 You may also like to read: Lighting in Photography

 So, you cleaned the room, checked the light, and now you can start taking pictures.
 The best tool for you is a DSLR camera equipped with a wide-angle lens.
-The largest part of the room space will fit in that frame, which will make it possible to adequately represent the shape and size of the room.
+The most significant part of the room space will fit in that frame, which will make it possible to represent the shape and size of the room adequately.
 But a full-fledged photo session of an apartment can also be performed using a smartphone.

 Whichever tool you use, the main thing is that it is securely fixed.
 Therefore, a tripod is vital when photographing interiors in real estate photography.